 It will do well if fed monthly in the spring and summer with a well-diluted balanced plant feed.

 Give your plant a well draining potting mix with plenty of perlite so it does not get waterlogged.
+For more on buying or making your own soil, see our guide here: Monstera Soil.

 When To Repot